HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_delivery/deliver_webcontent_on_portal/getting_started/wcm_deploy_wcmviewer_about.md

 # Web Content Viewers

-Web Content Viewers are portlets that render content from a web content library as part of a portal page.
+Web Content Viewers are portlets that render content from a web content library as part of a DX page.
 If your presentation is simple, a single viewer can be sufficient.
 To provide a richer experience for your users, use multiple viewers to aggregate content from different libraries.

 ## How viewers locate content